How to get proof of your no-claims bonus

 How do I know how much no-claims bonus I have?

 When you get a quote for car insurance, you may be asked how much no-claims bonus you’ve built up over the years.
 If you’re not sure, your renewal letter or email is a good place to start.
-This’ll be sent out before your renewal date, meaning you’ll still have time to switch.
+This will be sent to you before your renewal date, meaning you’ll still have time to switch.

 Alternatively, get in touch with your insurance provider.